If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 OUTRO2.old

-The Xbox version contains audio of the ending cutscenes without any music or sound effects.
+The Xbox version has the ending cutscenes without any music or sound effects.

 Regional Differences